-Although the cash incentive formula in fiscal year 2012 is unchanged from 2011's cash incentive formula, the 2012 EPS Target and the Return of Capital Target have been increased to reflect the increase in our 2012 projected consolidated earnings per diluted share, consistent with the range as publicly disclosed on February 27, 2012.
+Although the cash incentive formula in fiscal year 2013 is unchanged from 2012's cash incentive formula, the Targets have been adjusted, as necessary, to correlate to the range of our estimated 2013 adjusted net income per diluted share attributable to UHS, as publicly disclosed on February 28, 2013.

 In determining the corporate and divisional performance criteria, various factors are considered, including the projected revenue and earnings growth over the prior year.
 Since the value received by stockholders is measured, in large part, by an increase in stock price, which is in turn typically influenced by increases in revenues and earnings, our performance criteria are established at reasonably aggressive levels to encourage the attainment of our financial objectives which, if accomplished, may result in an increase to our stock price and increased value to stockholders.
-As mentioned above, the corporate performance criteria are established annually and the EPS Target component directly correlates to the annual earnings guidance which is typically publicly disclosed by us during the first quarter of each year.
+As mentioned above, the corporate performance criteria are established annually and the Target of adjusted net income per diluted share attributable to UHS directly correlates to our annual earnings guidance that is typically publicly disclosed by us during the first quarter of each year.
 The divisional performance criteria are also established annually and represent each division's respective portion of the corporate performance criteria.